 - Eliminates drop-offs due to loading times from one page to the next

-- Requires fewer clicks—research reveals that it’s ideal to require fewer than seven clicks to complete a purchase
+- Requires fewer clicks—research reveals that it’s ideal to require fewer than six clicks to complete a purchase

 One-page checkout form sample